FTX Collapse: Creditors Could See Return of Huge Hedge Fund Investment - NewsBreak

 Bankman-Fried was charged with multiple counts of fraud and conspiracy connected to collapse of FTX.
 He pleaded not guilty and is on a $250 million bail under house arrest at the Palo Alto, Calif., house of his parents until his trial starts in October.

-He is still in a dispute over the 55 million shares he owns of trading platform Robinhood ( HOOD ) - Get Free Report that he purchased through Emergent Financial Technologies, another company that he operated.
+He is still in a dispute over the 55 million shares he owns of trading platform Robinhood ( HOOD ) that he purchased through Emergent Financial Technologies, another company that he operated.
 Those assets were seized by the Justice Department, but Bankman-Fried said he needs the proceeds from a sale of the shares to use for his legal defense.

 “Mr. Bankman-Fried has not been found criminally or civilly liable for fraud, and it is improper for the FTX Debtors to ask the Court to simply assume that everything Mr. Bankman-Fried ever touched is presumptively fraudulent,” his attorneys said in a court filing.